toucansites/website/contents/docs/[05]templates/[05]toucan-templates/index.md

         `footer.mustache`
     }
     @Answer {
-        Includes the footer links, GitHub reference, and credits.
+        Renders the footer section, including links, social icons, and licensing info.
     }
 }

-These partials are automatically included in views like `html.mustache`, so updates here will propagate across all pages.
+These partials are included in views like `html.mustache`, so updates here will propagate across all pages.

 You can also define your own partials for things like cards, callouts, pagination controls, or buttons — and reuse them across blog posts, documentation, or other content views.

-## Other top level views
+## Utility views

 Some files exist outside the main content tree but are essential for generating common site infrastructure: